Abhishek-Chidambaram/cet-admission-system/README.md

 # CET Admission System

-A comprehensive, bug-free web-based admission system for Karnataka Common Entrance Test (CET) engineering admissions, built with Django.
-This system replicates the real CET admission process with three dedicated modules and intelligent workflows.
+A seamless, web-based admission portal for Karnataka CET engineering admissions, expertly built with Django.
+This robust system mirrors the actual CET process, featuring three specialized modules and smart, automated workflows to deliver a smooth, error-free admission experience.

 ## Table of Contents
 - [Features](#features)